mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 This tutorial was inspired by the YR Media stories <a href="https://interactive.yr.media/double-take-four-deepfake-scenarios/" target="_blank">Four Deepfake Scenarios</a> and the <a href="https://yr.media/podcasts/fake-ish/" target="_blank"> Fake-Ish Podcast: Getting Real about Imposter Syndrome and Other Ways We Feel Fake</a>.

-# Set up Your Computer
+# Set Up Your Computer

 <div class="setup noemulator" id="connect_app"></div>